 Domestic Partner Benefits

 Domestic partners are entitled to some of the legal benefits of marriage, but not all.
 In any event, the benefits of these types of unions vary by state and jurisdiction.

 Some of the common benefits of domestic partnership include:

 Domestic partner benefits vary, as you can see from the following examples:

 Wal-Mart and other employers have been sued by employees in same-sex marriages (and labor rights organizations) who were denied certain benefits prior to the Obergefell decision.
 In addition, many employers are discontinuing benefits for registered domestic partners (typically with a grace period) in light of the marriage equality ruling.

-No matter if you are planning to enter into a domestic partnership or terminate one, knowing the laws of your state -- as well as federal protection of same-sex unions -- is important.
+No matter if you're planning to enter into a domestic partnership or terminate one, knowing the laws of your state -- as well as federal laws protecting of same-sex unions -- is important.
 Understanding legal matters such as benefits, rights, and responsibilities that go along with this legal union isn't easy.
 Consider speaking with a family law attorney near you to learn more.